|

 Where do you troll.

-You can’t just troll anywhere, you need to be where the fish are.
+You can’t just troll anywhere, the boat needs to be where the fish are.

-For bass you need to find a spot where they will hold.
+For bass find a spot where they will hold.
 Some

 examples of these areas are rocky bottoms or bottoms with large